Our Home and Community

 Baltimore is known for its walkable neighborhoods, including Charles Village and Hampden, which bookend the Space Telescope Science Institute (STScI) office locations.
 Our offices are on or near the Johns Hopkins University Homewood campus, known for its tree-lined pathways, red-brick buildings, and expansive green lawns.
-The Steven Muller Building includes an on-site restaurant, Café Azafran, which is open Monday through Friday for breakfast and lunch.

 The city has a vibrant downtown waterfront that spans the Locust Point, Federal Hill, Inner Harbor, Harbor East, Fell’s Point, and Canton neighborhoods.
 Fort McHenry inspired Francis Scott Key to pen “The Star Spangled Banner” during the War of 1812 and is now a national monument with waterfront access in Locust Point.
 Close by, Federal Hill’s namesake park overlooks Inner Harbor.
 The historic neighborhood is filled with galleries, antique shops, and restaurants.

 The Inner Harbor is packed with attractions, including the National Aquarium, the Maryland Science Center, the Port Discovery Children’s Museum, and the Reginald F. Lewis Museum of Maryland African-American History and Culture.
 Fell’s Point, established in 1763, is known for its colonial architecture, harbor views, a central brick square, and locally owned boutiques and restaurants.

 If you’re interested in watching a baseball game in the spring or summer, head to Oriole Park at Camden Yards.
 In the fall, American football fans may watch the Baltimore Ravens play at M&T Bank Stadium.